LM Studio alternatives

 FeatureLM StudioNodeTool

-Local LLM chat & model browserPurpose-built, polishedSupported via Ollama/MLX/llama.cpp
+Local language model chat & model browserPurpose-built, polishedSupported via Ollama/MLX/llama.cpp

 OpenAI-compatible local serverVia provider integrations